Barack Obama finds rare bipartisan support by bashing social-media shaming

 "I called you out."

-But the act of public shaming on social media, Obama said, is "not activism."
+But the act of public shaming on social media, Obama said, is "not activism".

 "That's not bringing about change," he said.
 "If all you're doing is casting stones, you're probably not going to get that far.
 That's easy to do."